North Macedonia

 General Overview:

-North Macedonia is generally considered safe for visiting productions, with standard precautions advised, particularly in urban areas and crowded locations.
+North Macedonia is generally considered safe for visiting productions, with standard precautions advised in urban areas and crowded locations.
+The practical risks are logistical — mountain roads, weather at altitude, lake and canyon work, and distance from medical facilities in the western highlands.

 Security Requirements: